Pikek-Night/Pikek-Night/README.md

 Distribution System for the Pikek Mod.
 Download the Apk in our releases and have fun.

-Note: This project is not Open-source due to Kik.
+Note: This project is not Open-source due to Kik's policies.